rafaelanchieta/amr-br/README.md

 # AMR-BR

-- The first annotated corpus in AMR for Potuguese
+The repository contains The Little Prince book (in Brazilian Portuguese) annotated in Abstract Meaning Representation.